d-vega/python-projects/README.md

 # python-projects
-### Welcome to my personal repository for all my Python projects.
+### Welcome to my Python repository!

-Check them out.
+This is a repo of all my personal Python projects.